 You also need to attend 3 (2 hour) tutorial sessions as shown on the schedule.

 Apart from lectures and tutorials, you are expected to attend half a day, in your own time, at a council hearing to enable you to prepare a hearings report.

 Pip Wallace is the course convenor of the paper and will be available to answer course queries.
 If you are having difficulty with completing your assignments on time, attending lectures or understanding lectures, please make sure you come and see me.
 I will do my best to help.
 It is always better to come early before you develop a bigger problem and its left too late in the course to fix!

 Students who successfully complete the course should be able to:

 - explain and discuss how the RMA works in practice, including the major steps for a resource consent application and what is involved in a council hearing

 - demonstrate fundamental skills in interpreting a district or regional plan, including zoning, categories of activity and performance and development standards

 - demonstrate skills in research, analysis and critical reflection in a written report of a planning hearing

 Tutorials #1-3 as shown on Schedule

 Each of the 3 tutorials is 2 hours long.
 They are practical in focus and designed to support you in-class learning.
 Tutorial times will be allocated by subscribing to a group time during the first weeks of the course.
-Each tutorial will support a maximum of 18 students.

 You will have 1 in-class test, worth 20%.
 The test is a short answer test, designed to cover material taught in lecture and as supported in the readings.
 The test will be 50 minutes long and held in class during a scheduled lecture time as set out in the paper outline schedule.
 The test is not open book and you may not bring reference material into the lecture room.
 There will be space available on the paper to complete the test and we do not expect answers longer than the space provided.
 You may however bring additional paper and we recommend you bring at least 2 pens.